 Last year we hiked the Pembrokeshire Coast Path from Amroth to St. Dogmaels.
 On our 13th and 14th day, we found ourselves in the area of Trefin, Strumble, Fishguard, and Newport.
-Read all about my experiences about hiking from Fishguard to Newport on this stretch of the Pembrokeshire Coastal Path.
+Read all about my experiences hiking from Fishguard to Newport on this stretch of the Pembrokeshire Coastal Path.
 And I share practical tips about this section and what you’ll see on the way along the Wales Coast Path.

 Trefin to Goodwick and Fishguard to Newport –

 Pembrokeshire Coast Path Day 13: Trefin to Goodwick

 The previous day, we hiked from St. Davids to Trefin and stayed at a lovely B&B, right in the center of the village.

 As we had our lovely Wales Rarebit breakfast, we made plans for the day.
 We planned to hike from Trefin to Goodwick today.

 I dreaded this day in our itinerary, as it would be our longest and most strenuous hike thus far.

 It would be nearly 30 km, whereas the furthest we hiked during our Pembrokeshire Coast Path walk, was around the 22km mark.
 And this stretch would have some serious ascends and descends.

 I was not looking forward to today.
 Especially not as rain was streaming against the windows.

 I’ve read that some of the trail was over rocks and it would be a very hard day, especially in pouring rain.
 As the weather forecast didn’t predict any relief from the rain, we made the split second decision not to hike today.